awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-guardrails.md

           - AWS::EC2::Volume
 ```

-## Disallow Internet Connection Through RDP<a name="rdp-disallow-internet"></a>
+## Detect Whether Unrestricted Incoming TCP Traffic is Allowed<a name="rdp-disallow-internet"></a>

-This guardrail detects whether internet connections are enabled to Amazon EC2 instances through services like Remote Desktop Protocol \(RDP\)\.
+This guardrail helps reduce a server's exposure to risk by detecting whether unrestricted incoming TCP traffic is allowed\.
+It detects whether internet connections are enabled to Amazon EC2 instances through services such as Remote Desktop Protocol \(RDP\)\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with strongly recommended guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following AWS Config rule\.